BISAC Categories Explained

 The correct BISAC subject code describes your content accurately and concisely.
 It's never a good idea to go for codes that apply to only a few chapters or touch on one peripheral topic or theme of work.

 However, if your book has more than one subject matter, you may select more than one subject code.

 Choosing three BISAC Codes is considered the best method to help ensure the broadest reach for your book.
-It is best to give your writing more than one opportunity to be found if you can.
-Try to provide it with three.
+Give your writing more than one opportunity to be found.
+Could you provide it with three?

 As a rule, look for codes that reflect the breadth and depth of your book's content.